 It was a nightly trip for me back in 2001.
-A few weeks into my treatments for stage III colon cancer, I couldn’t hardly keep anything down.
+A few weeks into my treatments for stage III colon cancer, I could hardly keep anything down.
 Water tasted bad, and the sound of canned pears and peppermints, two tricks the oncology nurses thought would help battle nausea, made me want to throw up even more.

 I couldn’t get the metallic taste of chemo out of my mouth, yet I desperately needed to eat.